davepmiller/cliflare/README.md

 ```

 ## License

 Cliflare is free software.
-This project is available under the terms of either the Apache 2.0 license or the MIT license.
+This project is available under the terms of
+either the Apache 2.0 license or the MIT license.
 Cliflare is provided on an "AS IS" basis and there is NO WARRANTY attached to it.
-Upstream source code is used under the terms of the Apache 2.0 license and the MIT license.

 ## Feature Requests